Chalarangelo/30-seconds-of-code/blog_posts/javascript-iterable-to-array.md

 ### NodeList

-A [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) is a collection of nodes, returned by methods such as `document.childNodes()` or `document.querySelectorAll()`.
+A [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) is a collection of nodes, returned by methods such as `Document.childNodes()` or `Document.querySelectorAll()`.
 While it implements some methods that help manipulate it as an array (e.g. `NodeList.prototype.forEach()`), it's oftentimes desirable to convert it to an array.
 When the spread operator is applied to it, the result is an array of the contained nodes:

 ```js
 const nodes = document.childNodes;